dbader/node-datadog-metrics/README.md

 `metrics.gauge(key, value[, tags[, timestamp]])`

 Record the current *value* of a metric.
-They most recent value in a given flush interval will be recorded.
+The most recent value in a given flush interval will be recorded.
 Optionally, specify a set of tags to associate with the metric.
 This should be used for sum values such as total hard disk space, process uptime, total number of active